-- All unit exams account for 60% of the PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, and Comprehensive Nursing and Transitional Skills course knowledge grade. - The HESI exam (as applicable) and the final exam will account for 30% of the PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills knowledge grade.
-If there is a HESI exam during the PN course, the HESI exam will account for 15% and the final exam 15%. - Homework assignments, quizzes, presentations and projects account for the remaining 10% of the knowledge grade. - The Medication Math Examination, during PN Foundations 2, requires a minimum passing grade of 85%.
-If the student does not pass the Medication Math Examination, remediation is required followed by a second attempt, which will be scheduled by the faculty in a timely manner.
-A student who is unsuccessful on the second attempt will be withdrawn from the program.
+- All unit exams account for 60% of the PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, and Comprehensive Nursing and Transitional Skills course knowledge grade. - The HESI exam (as applicable) and/or the final exam will account for 30% of the PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills course knowledge grade.